Water Chemistry Water Chemistry — How Long After Adding Calcium Hardness Can You Swim?

 Don't swim immediately after addition: Even though calcium chloride isn't highly toxic, undissolved granules can cause skin irritation and indicate uneven chemical distribution.

-Don't add during peak sun hours: Adding chemicals during midday heat can cause rapid off-gassing and uneven dissolution.
+Don't add during peak sun hours: Adding chemicals during midday heat can cause uneven dissolution (calcium chloride releases heat as it dissolves rather than off-gassing).
 Early morning or evening additions work best.

 Don't ignore other chemistry parameters: Calcium hardness is just one component of balanced water.
 Swimming in water with improper pH or inadequate sanitizer levels poses greater health risks than slightly elevated calcium levels.